henry2004y/minimal_test/_posts/2021-02-26-compiler-flags.md

 ## Vlasiator

 However, even if I turn off all the optimization flags, Vlasiator still shows different result on different platforms.
-This indicates that there are even more hidden fact underneath.
+This indicates that there are even more hidden facts underneath.